 Available in a variety of colors, they did an excellent job the first time I used them on darker colors.
 They allowed me to transfer more intricate designs than I’ve previously been able to copy.
 Now that I know how well they work I’m extra glad for the bargain multi-pack because I will have the variety on hand for future projects.

 An important feature of the product to keep in mind is that transfers you create can be used many times over.
 The ink is permanent and the designs do not have to be discarded after one use.
 Sulky's pens make projects easy--quickly create shirts for birthday parties, family reunions, and other events!

 The photos below explain the method I used in more detail, but remember, the Sulky transfer pens make painting tee shirts very easy.
-Don't let my details distract you from designing and creating your own projects!
+Feel free to use them, but don't let my details distract you from designing and creating your own projects.